-My whole life for last seven years was revolving around this one dream(!) of getting a job in an MNC.
+My whole life for the last seven years was revolving around this one dream(!) of getting a job in an MNC.
 I got my chance when I got placed in Cisco last Monsoon.
 I was super excited about joining Cisco since then.
-Partially because of the MacBook on which I am typing this article right now 😄, and partially because of the monotonicity of the NIT-C environment.
+Perhaps because of the MacBook on which I am typing this article right now 😄 and partly because of the monotonicity of the NIT-C environment.
 I wanted to break out of the comfort zone that I had built there around myself in NIT-C. Changing place seemed the only viable option.

-I have been doing a self-introspection for last four to five months.
-My blog posts from last few months reflects some hints about my introspections.
-I have mentioned my observations here and there in few of my blog posts.
-I discovered some good aspects of my personality.
+I have been doing a self-introspection for the last four to five months.
+My blog posts from the previous few months reflect some hints about my introspections.
+I have mentioned my observations here and there in a few of my blog posts.
+I discovered some unique aspects of my personality.
 On the other hand, I found out some traits which are pretty weird (in my opinion :) ).
-I am not going to publish all of my findings, but one thing became very clear, my social anxiety requires my immediate attention.
+I am not going to publish all of my findings, but one thing became apparent, my social anxiety requires my immediate attention.

-It is quite difficult to change some aspects of our personality, usually those we are born with.
-But most of the qualities that defines someone keeps changing.
-The life experiences play an important role in defining a person’s character.
-The success and failure define a person.
-I strongly believe that no person ever remains the same.
-People continuously go through phases of realizations.
-The ups and downs in the career, academics, broken trusts, dampening creativity, growing age, success, glory, hatred, and betrayals.
-People become what they are, because of the world around them.
-These realizations come from experiences and experiences come from bad experiences.
+It is quite difficult to change some aspects of our personality; usually those we are born with.
+But most of the qualities that define someone keeps changing.
+Life experiences play an essential role in determining a person’s character.
+Success and failure define a person.
+I firmly believe that no person ever remains the same.
+People continuously go through phases of realizations and the ups and downs in the career, academics, broken trusts, dampening creativity, growing age, success, glory, hatred, and betrayals.
+People become what they are because of the world around them.
+These realizations come from experiences and experiences that come from bad experiences.

 I learned this the hard way!

-I cannot change my past now.
+I cannot change the past now.
 It is only the future that is yet in my power.
 I am eager to see how my current actions are going to affect my future.